Make Ornaments from Cinnamon and Applesauce

 - 4Carefully lift your ornaments onto your cookie sheet, and re-roll the scraps so you can make even more ornaments.

-- 6If you're using an oven to bake these ornaments, set it at 200 degrees F for about 2.5 hours, remove and then let cool.You can use it instantly after that.Advertisement
+- 6You can use it instantly after that.If you're using an oven to bake these ornaments, set it at 200 degrees F for about 2.5 hours, remove and then let cool.Advertisement

 Tips, Tricks, and Warning